volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 export default Search;
 ```

-There is `Seach` component that allows the user to type any value into the input and see the value printed below.
+There is a `Seach` component that allows the user to enter any value into the input and see it printed below.

-If no value was provided, we display "*No query provided*" text.
+If no value has been entered, the text "*No query provided*" is displayed.

-Create the tests:
+Let us first think about what needs to be tested in this case.

+Firstly, check whether the user actually sees the `Input` component on the screen.

+Secondly, make sure that if the user has not touched the input, the default text is displayed.

+Finally, simulate entering a text into the input and check whether this text is actually rendered on the screen:

 ```tsx
 import React from 'react';